jquery/jquery.org/pages/travel-policy.md

 Include a note in your first report or in a separate email to expenses@jquery.org to specify how you would like to be reimbursed.
 For available reimbursement methods, contact the President, Executive Director, or expenses@jquery.org.

-Reimbursement requests must be received within 30 days of the associated event.
+Reimbursement requests must be received within 30 days of completion of the associated event.
 Reimbursements are processed on a 1-2 week basis.
 To be safe you should plan on being able to receive the reimbursement 3-4 weeks after the request is made.
 If this is an issue, see the Help section above.